RuisSoftware/FiveM-Resources-2024/README.md

 # Dutch Players Edit // esx-inventoryhud // UPDATING TO ESX 1.2
-This project is protected under the GNU GPL v3 license.

 Esx_inventoryhud 2.3 was taken offline a while ago and would not be updated anymore.
 ESX has now also been updated (version 1.2), but now esx_inventoryhud 2.3 has become unusable.